 Check with the trip leader if you are unsure of the gear needed on a particular trip.

-Lunch and mug, boots, parka, over-trousers, woolen hat, wool or polar fleece shirt or jersey, wool or polypro long johns, shorts or long trousers, sunhat.
-(Spare clothes in vehicle for change at end of trip.)
+Lunch, mug, boots, parka, over-trousers, woolen hat, wool or polar fleece shirt or jersey, wool or polypro long johns, shorts or long trousers, sunhat.

-Boots or suitable footwear are essential.
-Parka, sun/woolen hat over-trousers, balaclava, woolen mittens, shorts, wool or polar fleece shirt (& spare) and jersey, wool or polypro long johns, long wool or polar fleece trousers, 3 pairs of socks, underwear, toilet gear, plate, mug, cutlery, sleeping bag and cover, groundsheet or “karrimat”, torch, matches, candle, compass, personal first aid kit, insect repellent, spare bootlaces, pack.
+Day trip gear, boots or suitable tramping footwear, Parka, sun/woolen hat over-trousers, balaclava, woolen mittens, shorts, wool or polar fleece shirt (& spare) and jersey, wool or polypro long johns, long wool or polar fleece trousers, 3 pairs of socks, underwear, toilet gear, plate, mug, cutlery, sleeping bag and cover, groundsheet or “karrimat”, torch, matches, candle, compass, personal first aid kit, insect repellent, pack, sunglasses, sun-block, snow gaiters, cooker, ice-axe and crampons if indicated by the leader.

 Other club members are always willing to help.

-1. Individuals experience, knowledge and ability eg: Scared of heights, can they swim?
+Individuals experience, knowledge and ability eg: scared of heights, can they swim?

 Obtain maps and check guides for additional information.
 Talk to others who have done the trip recently.
 Think about the type of terrain and estimate how long each section will take.
 Select campsites or huts for overnight stops.
 If your route involves river crossings, decide what you will do if rain makes any of them uncross able.
 Check out the route personally beforehand if leading an inexperienced party.